Ferocious winds whip California fires as death toll rises to 31

 Several of the bodies discovered earlier this week were found in or near burned out cars, police have said.
 The flames descended on Paradise so fast that many people were forced to abandon their vehicles and run for their lives down the only road through the mountain town.

-Winds of up to 64kph were forecast to blow in the north and gusts of up to 113kph, the so-called Santa Ana "devil wind," were expected in Southern California.
+Winds of up to 40 miles per hour (64 km per hour) were forecast to blow in the north and gusts of up to 70 mph (113 kph), the so-called Santa Ana "devil wind," were expected in Southern California.

 The Woolsey Fire doubled in size from Friday night into Sunday, threatening thousands of homes after triggering mandatory evacuation orders for a quarter million people in the upscale Malibu beach colony as well as other communities in Los Angeles and Ventura counties.